janis-commerce/apps-helpers/README.md

 <dd><p>If the type of the argument is a string, return true, otherwise return false.</p></dd>
 <dt><a href="#isValidFormatPosition">isValidFormatPosition(position)</a> ⇒ <code>boolean</code></dt>
 <dd><p>If the position has the valid format required it will return true, otherwise return false.
-For a position to be valid, you need a positionKey: string | number or a positionId: string</p></dd>
+For a position to be valid, you need a positionKey: string or a positionId: string</p></dd>
 <dt><a href="#isValidUrl">isValidUrl(str)</a> ⇒ <code>boolean</code></dt>
 <dd><p>return true if the argument is a valid url</p></dd>
 <dt><a href="#promiseWrapper">promiseWrapper(fn)</a> ⇒ <code>array.&lt;data, error&gt;</code></dt>